FedeDP/ncursesFM/README.md

 * ncurses    -> UI
 * libarchive -> archiving/extracting support
 * pkg-config -> to manage libraries link in makefile
-* glibc      -> to set locale and for mnten functions (useful only if compiled with libudev too)
+* glibc      -> to set locale and for mntent functions (useful only if compiled with libudev too)
 * git        -> to clone repo

 ## Optional compile time dependencies

 * libcups   -> print support.
 * libconfig -> config file parsing.
-* libx11    -> check whether ncursesFM is started in a X environment or not.
+* libx11    -> check whether ncursesFM is started in a X environment or not, and xdg-open support.
 * sd-bus    -> needed for powermanagement inhibition functions, devices/iso mount and packages installation.
 * libudev   -> needed for devices/iso mount, useful only if compiled with sd-bus.
-* openssl   -> for shasum functions support.
+* openssl   -> for shasum function support.

 ## Runtime dependencies